-“So, what to do when a relationship ends?
-If you’re feeling lonely after a break-up, sticking to productive activities can help you handle the heartbreak and fight loneliness.”
+“So, how to get over a break-up when a relationship ends?
+If you’re feeling lonely, sticking to productive activities can help you handle the heartbreak and fight loneliness.”

 In fact, a study from 2011 suggested that break-ups hurt because we lose part of our identity in them, and that re-organising our sense of self is crucial to recovery.
 Other research has found that when participants invested in regaining their sense of self, they were able to cope better with negative feelings.

 Exercise releases endorphins, hormones that fight stress and depressive symptoms.
 When you’re feeling down after a relationship break-up, it will take an extra dose of willpower to go for a workout, but one thing's for sure: you’ll feel better afterwards, every time.